How will Nordic American Tankers Limited’s (NAT) earnings compare to estimates this quarter?

 The 200-day Simple moving average is often placed more emphasis on by traders because of daily price changes.
 Investors will use the SMA-200 in different situations in trading activity as a key indicator to determine their support and resistance levels, and at the moment, NAT’s SMA-200 is $3.39.

-As well, it is important to consider NAT stock ratios such as price-to-sales, which is currently 1.75.NAT’s price to book ratio for the most recent quarter was 1.35, resulting in an 12.74 price to cash per share for the period.
+As well, it is important to consider NAT stock ratios such as price-to-sales, which is currently 1.79.NAT’s price to book ratio for the most recent quarter was 1.38, resulting in an 13.02 price to cash per share for the period.

 How does Nordic American Tankers Limited (NAT) stock rate among analysts?
 Buy, sell, or hold?